So Business List. Observation in the Workplace with Station Observation Checklist

 The observation checklist is the digitized result of an employee's work during a shift.
 The final number is important for assessing trends and comparing results from one inspection to another.

-As managers, we will discuss the final score in the OC with the employee and ensure they agree with the result.
+As managers, we will discuss the final score in the SOC with the employee and ensure they agree with the result.
 If there are disagreements, we need to argue our perspective.
 At the end, we discuss possible actions.
-It may be training to ensure the improvement of the required skills.
+It may be training, technology-based training and development programme to ensure the improvement of the required skills.
 It may be a task to eliminate a certain problem.
 The manager needs to choose what will benefit the employee's performance most.

 The completed observation checklist contains the result, which is then divided by the total number of check items and multiplied by 100%.
 For example, our dough maker meets 14 out of 15 points, his appearance was lacking, so his result is 93%.
 The resulting compliance percentage is entered into the general document for kitchen staff.